 It’s remarkable how image-like or how video-like trauma is stored.
 The way the eye is a camera in the same way the body is a film.
 Trauma may be containered, but it will not be archived.
 When trauma seeps into vision and into the body years or decades after the imprint, the image isn’t an artifact at all.
 It’s a reexperiencing.
 There is no time.
 Trauma seeping is the closest thing that we have to time travel and no one wants to go.
 The destination is both predictable and horrible.
 It’s one of the truest things that people with trauma know.
 Surrounding the raw sensory memory of the trauma is a relatively intact ego state of the person at the time the trauma happened.
 Trauma is raw unprocessed memory encoded inside an old frozen version of the self.
 Trauma ensures that we contain multitudes.
 The truth of our experiences is nonsensible.
 None of it has been adaptively metabolized into the rest of the self.
 It sits containered in the limbic brain like a restless animal or it weeps into all parts of the self like an infected and fevered wound.
 Trauma is the horror that we get to keep experiencing, despite the urgent desire to let the past be in the past.

-Rita is not the first client to tell me that she was severely abused under a Christmas tree before the age of ten.
+Rita is not the first client to tell me about the horrors of Christmas in her middle-childhood.
 Where others have a model train, she has this.
 She has many other images related to her father that she reexperiences that are much worse.
 At sixteen she fell in love with the first man to come around who was old enough and resourceful enough to rescue her.
 But, he could also be horrible when he was drunk.
 He was often drunk.
 At least one of her early miscarriages was from his beatings.